ImgBotApp/InternetNL/test/sitetls/failed/description_en.md

 Too bad!
 The connection with your website is *not* or *in*sufficiently secured.
 Therefore information in transit between your website and its  visitors is *not* protected against eavesdropping and tampering.
-You should ask your hosting provider to configure HTTPS sufficiently secure.
+You should ask your hosting provider to enable HTTPS and configure it securely.